sebelga/portfolio_tracker_website/documentation/docs/getting_started.md

 - **Symbol**: The ticker symbol (e.g., AAPL for Apple stock or BTC for Bitcoin).
 - **Asset Type**: Select "equity" for stocks or "crypto" for cryptocurrencies.
 - **Currency**: The currency in which the asset is denominated (e.g., USD).
 This will be the asset default currency for your transactions.
-You will be able to override this value on specific transaction if need be.
+You will be able to overwrite this value on specific transaction if need be.

-For the "Current Price" column: leave it blank as the script will automatically set the the current price by adding the `GOOGLEFINANCE` formula (equity) or using your CoinMarketCap API key (crypto).
+For the "Current Price" column: leave it blank as the script will automatically set the the current price.

 For the "CMC_id" column (only crypto): set the CMC_id value to either the coin ticker/symbol or the CoinMarketCap ID.
 While many coins can be identified by a ticker symbol (e.g., BTC for Bitcoin), these can sometimes change or be used for multiple cryptocurrencies.
-In case of price error, replace the symbol by the unique ID number (UCID).
+In case of price error, replace the symbol by the unique ID number ([UCID](https://support.coinmarketcap.com/hc/en-us/articles/20092704479515-Unified-Cryptoasset-ID-UCID)).

 Leave the "Take Snapshot" and "In Summary" checkboxes ticked to enable daily snapshots and include the asset in summary views.